C++ Data Types: Primitive, Derived and User-defined Types

 Output:

 The above code demonstrates the bool declaration in C++.
-A variable isPassed is declared and set to true, which means it represents a logical “yes” or successful execution.
-In memory, the value true is stored as 1.
-And by using cout, the stored value is displayed at the console.
+The program declares a variable isPassed and sets it to true, which represents a logical “yes” or successful execution.
+In memory, the system stores the value true as 1, and using cout, the program displays this stored value on the console.
 If a program ends with a return 0, it indicates a successful program.

 6. void (Empty Type)